AdobeDocs/commerce-operations.en/help/configuration/reference/override-config-settings.md

 1. Determine the scope.

-   Find the scope in the [database](#deploy-system-vars-scopes) as discussed in Step 1: Find the website or store view scope value.
-(You can also find the value in the Admin as shown in the [table in Step 2: Set global, website, or store view variables](#cloud-system-vars-sys).
+   Find the scope in the [database](#find-a-website-or-store-view-scope-in-the-database) as discussed in Step 1: Find the website or store view scope value.
+(You can also find the value in the Admin as shown in the [table in Step 2: Set global, website, or store view variables](#step-2-set-global-website-or-store-view-variables.

    For example, the scope might be `CONFIG__WEBSITES__DEFAULT`.